ilkkapeltola/ilkkapeltola.github.io/_posts/2016-10-07-Raspberry-Controlled-RGB-LED-Strip-Wake-Up-Light.md

 These [IRLZ34N MOSFETs](https://www.aliexpress.com/item/Free-shipping-5pcs-lot-IRLZ34N-30A-55V-IRLZ34NPBF-TO-220-new-original/32591803920.html)
 - I THINK - should be pretty good fit for my needs.
-The threshold voltage is 1.0-2.0V, which is less than what Raspberry can produce, meaning I should get the MOSFETs fully open (and the lights fully brigh).
+The threshold voltage is 1.0-2.0V, which is less than what Raspberry can produce, meaning I should get the MOSFETs fully open (and the lights fully bright).
 Yet, they can handle up to 16V Gate-to-Source voltage, which to my understanding of electronics should suffice.
 So I won't burn them, but they should be able to provide all the power that's needed for the lights.